reddit/thebutton-data/README.md

 # thebutton-data
 The csv file contains the press history for [/r/thebutton](https://www.reddit.com/r/thebutton).

-The csv has three columns:
+The csv has four columns:

 `press time` the date and time at which the press happened